kelajatu/youtube-react/README.md

 # Tests

 This project contains an extensive suite of tests comprised of [Jest](https://jestjs.io/) and [Enzyme](https://github.com/airbnb/enzyme).
-Run all tests by executing.
+Run all tests by executing:

 ```
 npm test